hanabi/hanabi.github.io/README.md

   * Alice blind-plays her *Finesse Position* card as red 1, but it is green 1.
   * Alice knows that she is promised the red 1, so she will blind-play her slot 2 on her next turn.

-### The Top Hat Clue

-* Since the *Layered Gentleman's Discard* is so efficient, clever players that see the opportunity to perform one will almost always want to do so.
-* Thus, it follows that in rare cases, when a teammate gives you a play clue on some card, they DON'T intend for you to play it.
-They intend for you to see the opportunity for a *Layered Gentleman's Discard*, and then immediately discard the card.
-* This kind of clue is called a *Top Hat Clue* because you are giving them an opportunity to be a gentleman.
-* Note that you should not mistake a *Top Hat Clue* for a clue that initiates a *Layered Finesse*.
-You are only allowed to discard the card if you can determine its exact identity.

 ### The Trash Push

 * Normally, when a useless card is clued, it signifies a *Trash Chop Move*.
 However, what if the useless card is actually the card on chop?
 Then it wouldn't be chop moving anything.